ScottG489/machine-setup/README.md

 ```
 Be sure to change the playbook to the one appropriate for the host system you're running it on

+Also be sure to put the proper RSA key at `files/ssh/id_rsa`.
+This is the RSA key which will be put onto the provisioned machine.
+It's needed to clone github repos such as the dotfile repo.

 After run login to machine as the user 'vagrant' with the default password of 'vagrant'.
 Then `sudo su` to log in as root and run `passwd scott` to create the password for the user 'scott'.
 Then log out of root and vagrant and log in with scott using the new password.

 After logging in run `startx` to start the X Window System.